 8. Add Cabinets

-If you want to class-up your mudroom, add cabinet doors to your cubbies.
+If you want to class-up your mudroom, add cabinet doors to your cubbies is one of our most extravagant mudroom tips.
 It disguises your mudroom and makes it look more like a sophisticated entryway than a catch-all destination.

 9. Boot Trays